Hengshui

 Hengshui (衡水) is a prefecture-level city in southern Hebei province, People's Republic of China, bordering Shandong to the southeast.
-At the 2010 census its population was 4,340,373 inhabitants whom 522,147 lived in the built-up (or metro) area made of Taocheng urban district.
+It borders the cities of Shijiazhuang, the capital of Hebei, to the west, Xingtai to the south, and Baoding and Cangzhou to the north.
+As of the 2020 census, its population was 4,212,933 inhabitants, out of whom 805,000 lived in the built-up (or metro) area made of Taocheng urban district.
 It is on the Beijing–Kowloon railway.